open-pioneer/trails-openlayers-base-packages/src/packages/ogc-features/README.md

 });
 ```

-and create a search search instance:
+and create a search source instance:

 ```ts
 const ogcSearchSourceFactory = ...; // injected